feliperezende/feliperezende.github.io/_posts/2013-02-28-ffmpeg-on-ec2.markdown

 title:  "Installing ffmpeg on EC2"
 date:   2020-07-07 18:00:00 -0300
 categories: ffmpeg ec2
+tags : [ec2, linux, ffmpeg]
 ---

+This article explains how to install fffmpeg on a EC2 instance.

+# Setup
 SSH into your instance and become root
 {% highlight shell %}
 $ sudo su -